visionappscz/bootstrap-ui/src/less/styleguide.md

 ```

 ### JavaScript
-Bootstrap JavaScript is **not** included in this package (and neither are the other dependencies).
-We recommend loading
+Bootstrap JavaScript is **not** included in the distribution package (and neither are the other dependencies).
+You can
-it from [CDN](http://www.bootstrapcdn.com), you can also link to the package managed by Bower.
-Do not forget that
+load it from [CDN](http://www.bootstrapcdn.com), or better, link the packages managed by Bower.
-Bootstrap needs jQuery to work.

 ```
 <script src="bower_components/jquery/dist/jquery.min.js"></script>